Michael Utley: Personal life

-Utley's son is married to the daughter of Mac McAnally, also a member of the Coral Reefer Band.
+Utley's son, Mick, is married to the daughter of Mac McAnally, also a member of the Coral Reefer Band.
+After Buffett's death Michael retired from touring and his son Mick took over the role of playing the keyboards fulltime in the Coral Reefer Band.

 In popular media

 During Jimmy Buffett's 1979 song "Volcano," Utley's name is mentioned.
 Right before the first solo, Jimmy Buffett says "Mr. Utley."
 This leads into the solo.